-Standard Protocols vs. Proprietary Lock-In in Data Storage: The Race is On
+Standard Protocols vs. Proprietary Lock-In for Data Storage: The Race is On

 Innovation often begins with a proprietary non-standard solution that locks in users to a specific vendor, and eventually is replaced by standardized options that are as good as or better.
 This cycle is true in everything from name-brand goods versus store brands to computer technology.
 In the technology field, pioneering proprietary solutions typically address an unmet need in the market until something standard comes along.
 Sometimes even then they are still seen as better, but in reality users abhor lock in when there is an open, standard choice.
 They want to be able to move between multiple suppliers and preserve their investments.